Appendix I: Service Level and Support Services – HSMaaS / TSBaaS / RESTaaS

 2. Support Services

-As part of the Service, Securosys will provide support to Subscriber.
-Subscriber will receive access to documentation, white papers, user guides, support for billing inquiries, API provider libraries, and access to the Securosys Helpdesk.
+As part of the Service, Securosys will provide support to the Subscriber.
+The Subscriber will receive access to documentation, white papers, user guides, support for billing inquiries, API provider libraries, and access to the Securosys Helpdesk.

 Subscribers of Securosys CloudHSM Service obtain access to the Securosys Support Portal.

-Support does not include troubleshooting in case of failure in Internet, Internet connectivity at Subscriber, or third-party services and components.
+Support does not include troubleshooting in case of failure in Internet, Internet connectivity at the Subscriber, or third-party services and components.

 2.1.
 Helpdesk Support Services

-Securosys Helpdesk enables Subscriber to properly carry out individual application steps and to fix or circumvent problems in connection with the Service.
+Securosys Helpdesk enables the Subscriber to properly carry out individual application steps and to fix or circumvent problems in connection with the Service.
 Support only includes troubleshooting of issues originating from the Service.

 The Subscription includes the following support services: